How to create a sales plan that actually drives results

 Your sales plan should never be rigid.
 Even if you think you’ve crafted a sales plan masterpiece, it’s essential to follow up after implementation and evaluate your results.
 Using robust sales technology, you can easily track every activity within your sales process and evaluate how the execution of each task reveals your team’s strengths and shortcomings.

-A strong sales tool offers a variety of features that help you assess performance—one of which being a sales dashboard.
+A strong sales tool offers a variety of features that help you assess performance – one of which is a sales dashboard.
 Dashboards standardize, centralize, and visually illustrate all of your sales data in a single place, helping managers evaluate team performance and progress against their set goals in real time.

 Then, armed with those deep insights, you can adjust your sales plan as needed for even better outcomes in the future.